Tanuki/tanuki.py/readme.md

 <!-- TOC --><a name="how-it-works"></a>
 ## How It Works

-When you call a monkey-patched function during development, an LLM in a n-shot configuration is invoked to generate the typed response.
+When you call a tanuki-patched function during development, an LLM in a n-shot configuration is invoked to generate the typed response.

 The number of examples used is dependent on the number of align statements supplied in functions annotated with the align decorator.